hakyimlab/scPrediXcan/README.md

 #
 #### Step3: Performing association test between genes and traits

 scPrediXcan uses Summary-PrediXcan(S-PrediXcan) to run the association test.
 The detailed description of S-PrediXcan are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).
-In this step, the input data include: a **Transcriptome Model Database (i.g., l-ctPred)**, a **GWAS/Meta Analysis summary statistics**, and **SNP covariance matrices**.
+In this step, the input data include: a transcriptome model sqlite database (i.g., l-ctPred), a GWAS/Meta Analysis summary statistics, and SNP covariance matrices.
 The l-ctPred database and the SNP covariance matrices are obtained from the last step.
 Here are the detailed procedures of step-3:

 1) Clone the S-PrediXcan repository and go to the software folder.
 ```bash